John Cornford: Biography

 From 1933 he was directly involved in Communist Party work in London, and became associated with Harry Pollitt, the General Secretary of the CPGB.

 In August 1936, shortly after the start of the Spanish Civil War, he travelled to Barcelona and joined the POUM militia, serving briefly on the Aragon front where he wrote his three most famous poems including the often-reprinted "To Margot Heinemann" (originally simply entitled Poem).
 The following month he returned to England, where he recruited twenty-one British volunteers, including Bernard Knox, John Sommerfield, Chris Thorneycroft and Griffin Maclaurin.
 With this group he travelled to Paris and then on to Albacete, where they joined the International Brigades—the nucleus of what would become the British Section.
 He served with a machine-gun unit of the Commune de Paris Battalion, and fought alongside a number of other British volunteers in the defence of Madrid through November and December 1936, including Esmond Romilly.
+During the Battle of Ciudad Universitaria he was wounded in the head by shrapnel, but he refused to rest and, after twenty-four hours in hospital, returned to the front.
+In the Battle of Boadilla del Monte in December his unit for the first time faced massed German troops, and under heavy bombardment were forced to retreat twelve kilometres in twenty-four hours.
+Here, as commander chosen by his own men, he "acquitted himself magnificently", saving many lives.
 Having transferred to the recently formed British Battalion, he was killed in uncertain circumstances at Lopera, near Córdoba.
+Confirmation of his death reached England one month later.